-4.2.
-LA-MC-ICPMS spot analyses
+4.2 LA-MC-ICPMS spot analyses

-Data and calculated ages for the LA-ICPMS transects are shown in Tera-Wasserburg space in Fig. 4 (n = 379 of 412 total spots).
-Analyses rejected from the age calculation include those with 207 Pb/ 206 Pb uncertainties larger than 0.1% (n = 2) and those with high common-Pb contents (208 Pb cps >5000; n = 17).
-A further 14 spots plotted below the array; these data represent the first 1-2 mm of spots of the lengthwise transect (lower right in Fig. 2a), and suggest that a small percent of ASH-15 may behave differently during ablation and/or may have been subsequently modified after crystallization; upon inspection, this portion of the section contains more pore space and impurities than the majority of the section.
-The remaining 379 define a normally distributed array with a lower intercept age of 2.952 ± 0.043 Ma (MSWD = 2.5), which is well within uncertainty of the new ID-TIMS data presented (full data is avilable in Table S2 in the supplement).
-The calculated upper intercept of each transect is equivalent and within 1% of the common Pb composition calculated from the ID-TIMS data.
-Not surprisingly, the lengthwise transect reveals a larger spread in common/radiogenic Pb ratios; this transect crosses more growth zones and has a higher probability of sampling a variety of concentrations of both Pb and U. Conversely, the more limited spread in common/radiogenic Pb ratios appears to reflect the limited sampling of growth zones, and would suggest that individual growth zones contain a relatively limited range of concentrations in U and Pb.
-The slightly higher MSWD for the lengthwise transect (2.7) relative to the growth zone transect (2.5) could also reflect these inherited compositional differences during growth history, and a resulted "mixing" or "averaging" of different growth phase along calcite continuous growth.
-Variations of ASH-15 ages during 20 different runs (with 5-30 spot analysis in each) using both single (ICPMS) and multi-collector (MC-ICPM) are shown in Fig. 4b (full data is avilable in Tables S3-S5 in the supplement).
-The ages are calculated using IsoplotR, not anchored to specific common-lead, and are not corrected for disequilibrium.
-Although there is a large scatter in the ages of the different runs the average ages (marked with black box) plot close to the new ID-TIMS ages, or are slightly younger in age.
+Data and calculated ages for the LA-MC-ICPMS transects are shown in Tera-Wasserburg space in Fig. 4 (n = 379of 412 total spots).
+Analyses rejected from the age calculation include those with $^{207}$ Pb/ $^{206}$ Pb uncertainties larger than 0.1 % (n = 2) and those with high common-Pb contents

+$(^{208}\text{Pb}\,\text{cps} > 5000; n = 17)$ .
+A further 14 spots plotted below the array; these data represent the first 1-2 mm of spots of the lengthwise transect (lower right in Fig. 2a) and suggest that a small percent of ASH-15 may behave differently during ablation and/or may have been subsequently modified after crystallization; upon inspection, this portion of the section contains more pore space and impurities than the majority of the section.
+The remaining 379 define a normally distributed array with a lower intercept age of $2.952 \pm 0.043$ Ma (MSWD = 2.5), which is well within uncertainty of the new ID-TIMS data presented (full data are available in Table S2).
+The calculated upper intercept of each transect is equivalent and within 1 % of the common Pb composition calculated from the ID-TIMS data.
+Not surprisingly, the lengthwise transect reveals a larger spread in common/radiogenic Pb ratios; this transect crosses more growth zones and has a higher probability of sampling a variety of concentrations of both Pb and U. Conversely, the more limited spread in common/radiogenic Pb ratios appears to reflect the limited sampling of growth zones and would suggest that individual growth zones contain a relatively limited range of concentrations in U and Pb.
+The slightly higher MSWD for the lengthwise transect (2.7) relative to the growth zone transect (2.5) could also reflect these inherited compositional differ-

 Figure 4.
-LA-MC-ICPMS analyses of calcite ASH-15. (a) Tera-Wasserburg concordia space plot (n=385) for spots analysis within lengthwise transect (green) and along growth zone transect (red).
-Calculated age, 2σ error and MSWD are given for both and for all spots together; (full data is available in Table S2 in the supplement); (b) Variations of ASH-15 ages during different runs using both single and multi-collector ICPMS.
-Ages are calculated using WC1 as primary MS; the new ID-TIMS age is indicated with a grey line; (full data is available in Table S3-S5 in the supplement).
+LA-MC-ICPMS analyses of calcite ASH-15. (a) Tera-Wasserburg concordia space plot (n = 385) for spot analysis within lengthwise transect (green) and along growth zone transect (red).
+Calculated age, $2\sigma$ error, and MSWD are given for both and for all spots together; (full data are available in Table S2); (b) variations of ASH-15 ages during different runs using both single-collector (at the British Geological Survey) and multi-collector (at University of California Santa Barbara) ICP-MS. Ages are calculated using WC1 as primary RM; the new ID-TIMS age is indicated with a grey line (full data are available in Tables S3-S5).